 As an example, let’s say you’re an online retailer that sells women’s ski boots.
 Some negative keywords you may want to include when optimizing your PPC campaigns may be “men’s ski boots,” “snowboard boots,” “ski pants,” “ski jackets,” and “children’s ski boots.”
 You may also want to include certain brands that you don’t sell, or the words “discount,” “clearance” or “used” if your ad links to a landing page that only offers full-price, brand-new gear.
 Remember, the goal of your ad campaign is to drive conversions, so it’s important to think like a customer and be as specific as possible when building your negative keywords list.

 *Pro-Tip: Just as you would when conducting keyword research, you should do research on negative keywords as well.
-Google AdWords’ Keyword Planner can offer you a number of negative keyword ideas, as well as Wordtracker and SEMRush.
+Google Ads’ Keyword Planner can offer you a number of negative keyword ideas, as well as Wordtracker and SEMRush.

 Revisit Missed Opportunities